John 7:1-53 - Outline of John (Book Notes menu page)

 • prophetic of Israel's future deliverance & restoration by the Messiah.
 Zech 14:16-19; Rev 21:3-6

-The prophetic significance of this feast may have prompted Peter's reaction when he was given a preview of Christ's kingdom glory.
+The prophetic significance of this feast may have prompted Peter's reaction when he was given a preview of Christ's kingdom glory, at His Transfiguration.
 Mat 17:4

 the Jews- This term, as used by John, usually refers to the religious leaders